 Bernie and Mel provide additional ideas on how to bring colours and textures to bub’s attention, introducing to us to colourful rattles and textural panels which can be made using recycled products we may already have around the home.

 We return to the mat to capture our reflections on a coloured panel, similar to those Watson features in her own exhibition.
 Then finally it’s a song to close the session, Mel suggests “Sing a Rainbow” which is a fitting end to this colourful session.

-Heide Museum of Modern Art usually run Heide Art Bubs once (or sometimes twice a month), alternating on a Thursday or Friday.
+Heide Museum of Modern Art usually run Heide Art Babies every week on Tuesdays.
 Tickets are $18 for adults ($14 for members/concession).
 Your ticket allows you to enter the galleries and exhibitions afterwards and you can take time out to enjoy the sculpture gardens and picnic in the grounds.